Searching for what to do in Chicago this March? Here are the best things to do in Chicago in March (from a local).

 Taking an architecture river cruise is a must when visiting Chicago.

-River cruises start up again around mid-March (after being on pause in the middle of winter when the water is frozen).
+River cruises start up again in March (after being on pause in the middle of winter when the water is frozen).

 Admire Famous Works at The Art Institute of Chicago